Amblyopia: Lazy Eye Symptoms and Treatment

 1. Strabismic amblyopia

-• This is when one eye is unable to see as well as the other, due to an eye turn or drift.
-In this case, one eye can be seen to turn outwards or inwards.
-As one eye turns away, the brain favours the eye that is fixated correctly (the good eye), and only processes and receives input from the ‘good’ eye.
+As one eye turns away, the brain favours the eye that is fixated correctly and only processes and receives input from this eye.

 2. Refractive amblyopia